 “I want a free Venezuela,” several protesters in the Chacao district of the capital wrote on their signs as passing cars and trucks honked their horns in support.
 Others chanted, “Maduro is a delinquent, not a president!”

-Among the protesters was Dr. Hugo Rosillo, who stood outside a children’s hospital just blocks from Maduro’s presidential palace.
-He said he and others were fed up with not being able to treat their patients facing life-threatening illnesses like cancer because of shortages of medical supplies.
+Among those protesting was Dr. Hugo Rosillo, who stood outside a children’s hospital just blocks from Maduro’s presidential palace.
+He said he and others were fed up with not being able to treat their patients facing life-threatening illnesses like cancer.

-The hospital has turned into just “a storeroom for cadavers,” he said.
+He said the hospital has turned into just “a storeroom for cadavers.”

 Armario reported from Bogota, Colombia.
-Associated Press writers Fabiola Sanchez and Manuel Rueda in Caracas contributed to this report.
+Associated Press writer Fabiola Sanchez in Caracas contributed to this report.